Been There, Learnt That: On Japan’s Habitual ‘Labeling’ Of Bicultural Kids

 Megumi Nishikura shares her thoughts for bicultural families raising children in Japan.
 “While I can understand that parents want to be positive and increase the self-esteem of their young children, it’s important to ask and listen to how your child feels about the term they want to use to self-identify, which may change over time.”

 I’ll leave the final word to my youngest child, now in high school.
 When I sent her a wordy text message, telling her about this article and asking if she minded being called a ‘hafu’, her reply simply said, “Why should I?
 It’s what I am.”

-If you have any questions for Louise on a topic related to raising bicultural children in or out of Japan, send us an e-mail at email@example.com or leave us a comment.
+“Been There, Learnt That” is a monthly column in which Louise George Kittaka discusses various issues she went through when raising her three children in Japan.
+If you have any questions for Louise on a topic related to raising bicultural children in or out of Japan, send us an e-mail at firstname.lastname@example.org or leave us a comment.
 Louise will answer your questions in her next article.